-Just in case you need a little help getting ready for Thanksgiving, I’m sharing tips for making prep work go more smoothly and some links to recipes and helpful instructions.
-I hope this helps reduce your stress levels this week!
+Just in case you need a little help getting ready for the big day, here are some Thanksgiving hacks for the homesteader… or for anyone really!
+I’m sharing tips for making prep work go more smoothly and some links to recipes and helpful instructions.
+I hope this helps reduce your stress levels this week.

-Some of you raise your own turkey and some will need to buy one for Thanksgiving.
-Either way, here are some helpful turkey hacks!
+Some of you raise your own turkeys and some will need to purchase one for Thanksgiving.
+Either way, here are some helpful turkey hacks…

 - Complete instructions for How To Butcher a Turkey